 The information in the Range area is used to identify input values that are outside the range of the CERs, as shown in Figure 4.
 Each CER was generated from a specific data set and is only intended to be valid within this range (see Section 4).
 Many parameters that will be used to generate SSCM estimates will not fall within their respective ranges and it is up to the user to determine whether the CERs are valid for the input data.
 The Range area consists of Minimum and Maximum columns that show the lower and upper limits for each parameter.
 Included with these values are the inputs for those parameters and a comparison of the input values to the valid data ranges for the CERs.
-This area also informs the user as to whether all the necessary parameters to generate an estimate have been supplied.
-To aid the user when inputting parameter values, when the value cell for a parameter is selected in the Technical Parameter area, the corresponding row(s) related to the parameter in the Range area are highlighted to show the user the range of validity.
-As with the Technical Parameter, when a parameter is not required, it is grayed out.
+This area also informs the user as to whether all the necessary parameters to generate an

-Technical Parameter Units Value
+Technical Parameter Units Value Notes

 Programmatic

-Fiscal Year for Estimate mm 2016
+Fiscal Year for Estimate YYYY 2019

 Inflation Methodology NASA

-Development Time months 60.0
+Development Time months 48.0

-Calendar Year for Phase B Start YYYY 2016
+System

+Destination Planetary

 Design Life months 60.0

-System

-Destination Earth-Orbiting

-Satellite Wet Mass kg 800.0
+Satellite Wet Mass kg 750.00

+Satellite Dry Mass kg

-Spacecraft Bus Dry Mass kg 600.0
+Spacecraft Bus Dry Mass kg 300.00

 Number of Instruments #

 Power

-Solar Array Mounting Type Deployed - Fixed

 Solar Cell Type Gallium Arsenide

 Battery Type

-Power Subsystem Mass kg 80.0
+Power Subsystem Mass kg 80.00

-BOL Power w 1000
+BOL Power w 500

-Solar Array Area m^2 10.00

 Structure

 Primary Structure Material Aluminum

-Structure Subsystem Mass kg 100.0
+Structure Subsystem Mass kg 100.00

 ADCS

 Star Tracker?
-Tes
+Yes

-ADCS Subsystem Mass kg 40.0
+ADCS Subsystem Mass kg 40.00

-Pointing Control deg 0.003
+Pointing Control deg 0.002

 Propulsion

 Monopropellant or Bipropellant?
 Monopropellant

-Propulsion Subsystem Dry Mass kg 100.0
+Propulsion Subsystem Dry Mass kg 50.00

 TT&C/C&DH

 Communications Band

-TT&C/C&DH Subsystem Mass kg 40.0
+TT&C/C&DH Subsystem Mass kg 40.00

-Transmit Power w 5
+Transmit Power W 60

-Data Storage Capacity MB 10000
+Downlink Data Rate kbps 100

 Thermal

-Thermal Subsystem Mass kg 25.0
+Thermal Subsystem Mass kg 25.00

-2010

 Figure 3.
 Inputs Area.
-The inputs for the parameters used in the CERs (left-hand column) are entered in the center column and notes on each input can be placed in the right-hand column.
+The inputs for the parameters used in the CERs (left-hand column) are entered in the center column and notes on each input can be placed in the right-hand column (ADCS = Attitude Determination and Control System; BOL = Beginning of Life; C&DH =